facebookincubator/velox/velox/docs/configs.rst

      - 20000
      - Maximum number of entries in the file handle cache.
 The value must be non-negative.
 Zero value indicates infinite cache capacity.
+   * - file_handle_cache_enabled
+     - bool
+     - true
+     - False if disabling the file handle cache.
+The properties of files, including file length, are stored in file handles.
+The file handle cache can be disabled to prevent outdated file properties from causing reading errors when file updates are made.

 ``Amazon S3 Configuration``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^